Cardiac Resynchronization Therapy (CRT)

 They need a heart coach to bring them together.
 A CRT device is that coach.
 It gives the two chambers a tap via an electrical pulse.
 This action synchronizes the two chambers, allowing them to once again act as a team to effectively pump blood to your entire body so you can continue your normal activities.

 The heart is powered by a complex, natural electrical system that helps it maintain a healthy rhythm while pumping blood throughout the body.
-A CRT device can help if you have one of these conditions:

 Heart failure is when the lower chambers of the heart (the ventricles) are unable to effectively pump blood to the entire body.
 You might have shortness of breath or be extremely tired.
-If you have moderate-to-severe (or chronic) heart failure your doctor might recommend a CRT device.
+If you have moderate-to-severe (or chronic) heart failure your doctor might recommend a CRT device.2

 Heart failure is a chronic, progressive disease.
 Early use of a CRT device can actually help reverse some of the damage to your heart caused by heart failure.
-Studies show that CRT devices can improve one’s energy and quality of life.3
+Studies show that CRT devices can improve one’s energy and quality of life.2

 The CRT device also stores information about your heart rhythm.
 Based on this information, your doctor may adjust the settings of your CRT device to best meet your needs.